hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 Add support for XCasting, so that one interpret the underlying data in the cloths of string or hex string or to trim a string or so.
 If reqd one can chain the xcasts. hex(trim(data))

+Confirmed that string building related to msgs for error reporting, which is pushed down the call chain eats a lot of runing time.
+Tested using branch 20221022IST1052_BruteForce....

 ### TODO